 - Frequent, small meals encourage blood sugar levels to remain stable.

 - Avoid sweet, sugary treats as they will cause blood sugar levels to fluctuate contributing to nausea.

 - High protein snacks throughout the day and before bed and a carb-based breakfast may be helpful during this time.

 - Sometimes just a whiff of an odor or an aroma that was previously inoffensive now triggers a wave of nausea.

 - A little essential oil on a hankie can save the day.
 Try peppermint, lemon, or vanilla.

-- Worn on both wrists, pressure is applied to an acupuncture point known as PC-6 or Neiguan (inner gate) as it is the empirical point for the treatment of nausea.
+- Worn on both wrists, the pressure is applied to an acupuncture point known as PC-6 or Neiguan (inner gate) as it is the empirical point for the treatment of nausea.
 You can purchase bands that apply pressure to these points at our center or our online store.

-- Antacids are generally safe to take, but avoid sodium bicarbonate since the sodium is absorbed into the blood stream causing a potential for other issues.
+- Antacids are generally safe to take, but avoid sodium bicarbonate since sodium is absorbed into the bloodstream causing a potential for other issues.